 In the Realms of the Unreal

-- At Jennie Richee.
+I. At Jennie Richee.
 Hard pressed during storm by persuing enemy they become lost in cavern of volcanic Mt.
 Sootreemia.
-Cavern at sections strangely illuminated by mysterious source.
+Cavern at sections illuminated by mysterious source.

-- At Jennie Richee.
-Racing through a field of gigantic flowers to seek shelter as storm renews.
+II.
+At Jennie Richee.
+Racing through a field of gigantic flowers to seek shelter as the storm renews.

-- To escape forest fires they enter a volcanic cavern.
-Are helped out of trap by Blengiglomenean creatures.
+III.
+To escape forest fires they enter a volcanic cavern.
+Are helped out of cave by Blengiglomenean creatures.